Spleentery/Compilers/README.md

 ### Semantic Analysis

-In order to understand the semantics e.g meaning of the code, we created a semantic visitor.
+In order to understand the semantics i.e meaning of the code, we created a semantic visitor.
 The semantics of a programming language describes what the code means and how it behaves when executed.
 ![semantic visitor](docs/semantics.png)